 The Leukemia & Lymphoma Society (LLS) is an organization with a mission to cure leukemia, lymphoma, Hodgkin's disease and myeloma, and improve the quality of life of patients and their families.
 LLS has dedicated itself to being one of the top-rated voluntary health agencies in terms of dollars that directly fund their mission.

 In 2013, the Chicago Fire Foundation partnered with the LLS for their “Soccer Kicks for Cancer” program.
 Youth soccer players solicited pledges for every time the player touched a soccer ball over a ten-day period, with the goal of 2,000 touches.
 In support of LLS’ great cause and their alignment with the values of the Foundation, CFF gave over $10,000 in 2013.
-We look to continue our partnership and expand the program in 2014.

 MLS W.O.R.K.S.
 SOCCER KICKS CANCER - MOVEMBER

-As a part of Soccer Kicks Cancer, MLS, MLS W.O.R.K.S, and the Chicago Fire are participating in MOVEMBER, a moustache growing campaign that raises awareness for men’s health issues, specifically prostate and testicular cancer initiatives.
+As a part of Soccer Kicks Cancer, MLS, MLS W.O.R.K.S, the Chicago Fire are participating in MOVEMBER, a moustache growing campaign that raises awareness for men’s health issues, specifically prostate and testicular cancer initiatives.